Carlosaj18/Fullstack-React-Legal-App/README.md

 It is a project that seeks to generate a centralization of legal documents at hand.
 Where you can download our templates, and have your documents organized.

 Here's why:
 * We value your time.
 Your time should be focused on creating something amazing.
-We will handle your legal needs.
+We will handle your legal documents needs.
 * You shouldn't be doing the same tasks over and over like creating legal documents from scratch
 * You should implement DRY principles to the rest of your life :smile: